What is it?

 How secure is the evidence?

 Overall, the level of evidence related to teaching assistants is limited.
-A number of systematic reviews of the impact of support staff in schools have been conducted in the UK and internationally.
+A number of systematic reviews of the impact of support staff in schools have been conducted.
 However, there are no meta-analyses specifically looking at the impact of teaching assistants on learning.

 Correlational studies looking at the impact of TAs providing general classroom support have shown broadly similar effects.
 One of the most recent studies, conducted in England, suggests that on average low attaining students do less well in a class with a TA present, compared to a class where only a teacher is present.
 More recent intervention studies, including two randomised controlled trials conducted in England in 2013, provide a strong indication that TAs can improve learning if they are trained and deployed carefully.
 Given the limited amount of existing evidence, these studies made a substantial contribution to the overall evidence base, changing the overall average impact from zero to one additional months' progress.